Logiqx/gps-details/docs/devices/garmin/watches/quatix.md

 ### Mediatek

+All product codes are shared with the [fēnix](fenix.md).

 | Model                       | Released   | API | Product | Chipset | APPro? | References |
 | --------------------------- | :--------: | :--------: | :--------: | :--------: | :--------: | -------- |
 | quatix 5 | 2017-06  | 3.1.0 | 2697, 2796 | MT3333  | Y |            |
 | quatix 3          | 2016-01  | 1.4.0 | 2050, ... | MT3333  | - |            |
 | quatix            | 2012-07  | -     | ? | MT333x  | - |            |

-All product codes are shared with the [fēnix](fenix.md) and alternative product number(s) are APAC variants.
+Alternative product number(s) are APAC variants.

 The MT333x in watches prior to 2013 was likely to be the MT3339 or MT3337.